Tai peoples: Names

 The etymon *k(ə)ra:w would have also yielded the ethnonym Keo/ Kæw kɛːw^{A1}, a name given to the Vietnamese by Tai speaking peoples, currently slightly derogatory.
 In fact, Keo/ Kæw kɛːw^{A1} was an exonym used to refer to Tai speaking peoples, as in the epic poem of Thao Cheuang, and was only later applied to the Vietnamese.
 In Pupeo (Kra branch), kew is used to name the Tay (Central Tai) of North Vietnam.

 The name "Lao" is used almost exclusively by the majority population of Laos, the Lao people, and two of the three other members of the Lao-Phutai subfamily of Southwestern Tai: Isan speakers (occasionally), the Nyaw or Yaw and the Phu Thai.

 The Zhuang in China do not constitute an autonymic unity.
 In various areas in Guangxi, they refer to themselves as pow^{C2} ɕu:ŋ^{B2}, pʰo^{B2} tʰaj^{A2}, pow^{C2} ma:n^{A2}, pow^{C2} ba:n^{C1}, or pow^{C2} law^{A2}, while those in Yunnan use the following autonyms: pu^{C2} noŋ^{A2}, bu^{B2} daj^{A2}, or bu^{C2} jaj^{C1} (=Bouyei, bùyi 布依).
 The Zhuang do not constitute a linguistic unity either, because Chinese authorities include within this group some distinct ethnic groups such as the Lachi speaking a Kra language.

-The Nung living on both sides of the Sino-Vietnamese border have their ethnonym derived from clan name Nong (儂 / 侬), whose bearers dominated what are now north Vietnam and Guangxi in the 11th century AD.
+The Nung living on both sides of the Sino-Vietnamese border have their ethnonym derived from clan name Nong, whose bearers dominated what are now north Vietnam and Guangxi in the 11th century AD.
 In 1038, a Nong general named Nong Quanfu established a Nung state in Cao Bang, however was quickly annexed by Annamite king Ly Thai Tong in the next year.
 In 1048, Quanfu's son Nong Zhigao revolted against Annamese rule, and then marched eastwards to besiege Guangzhou in 1052.

 Another name that's shared between the Nung, the Tay, and the Zhuang living along the Sino-Vietnamese border is Tho, which literally means autochthonous.
 However, this term was also applied to the Tho people, who are a separate group of indigenous speakers of Vietic languages, who have come under the influence of Tai culture.

 History

+A historical map of Southeast Asian kingdoms and states with documented Tai-speaking populations (partial or total).